- Branding 03.21

 Show them everything you can – how do you help, provide or serve them?

-Be sure that the spelling and grammar is correct.
+Be sure that the spelling and grammar are correct.

 A useful tip is to copy and paste the wording of each web page into a word editor like Google Docs or Word.